C-QUR Surgical Hernia Mesh Lawsuit

 - C-QUR FX Mesh

 In many cases, complications of a hernia mesh implant will require hernia revision surgery.
-Atrium Medical is facing over 2,500 C-QUR Surgical Hernia Mesh Lawsuits for injuries caused by the mesh devices.
+Atrium Medical has faced over 3,300 C-QUR Surgical Hernia Mesh Lawsuits for injuries caused by the mesh devices.

 C-QUR Hernia Mesh Complications